 Failure to initialize an ESC is a common cause for all other controls to work but not the motor.
 The ESC must be initialized with your radio controller and the motor to properly interpret the signals.

 The ESC needs to know what signal indicates full throttle, which indicates the lowest throttle setting, and which indicates engine idling speed.

-Is your RC plane going backwards?
-Read my guide here
+Read my guide: Is your RC plane going backwards?
+Read This Cool Guide

 ESC In RC Plane Overheats